Robertboy18/Personal-Website/work-experience-new.md

 While there are hundreds of optimizers claiming to be better than Adam, it can be challenging to determine which optimizer is truly superior, as the effectiveness of an optimizer can vary depending on the specific task and architecture of the model.
 Additionally, some of the newer optimizers may require more tuning and experimentation to achieve optimal results.

 That being said, researchers are continuing to explore new optimization techniques and many promising alternatives to Adam have been proposed, such as RAdam and Ranger.
-These optimizers have been shown to perform well on a variety of tasks, and it is likely that they will continue to gain popularity in the deep learning community.
+These optimizers have been shown to perform well on a variety of tasks, and they will likely continue to gain popularity in the deep learning community.

 Overall, while Adam remains a popular choice for deep learning optimization, it is important for researchers to stay informed about new developments in the field and to explore alternative optimizers to ensure that their models are performing at their best.